 There is one more issue of the digestive system which should be addressed when dealing with rosacea, and that is the spleen.
 Think of the spleen as a filter for the immune system.
 It filters the blood and keeps bodily fluids balanced.
 When your spleen is not working optimally, your immune response is reduced.
 Many people believe rosaceans suffer from a compromised immune system.
 Addressing the spleen may be very beneficial in your rosacea healing.
 To see if spleen support may be helpful to you, please set up a consultation.

 HEAVY METAL DETOX

 I also did some research on heavy metals and the possibility that my body was overloaded with toxins from heavy metals.
 I’ve certainly had my share of chemical exposure, pesticides, amalgam fillings and aluminum.
-While I don’t have the resources to go have all my amalgams removed, I began to realized that a daily greens powder with the correct ingredients would slowly begin to pull heavy metals out of my body, which may have been contributing to my symptoms.
+At the time I didn’t have the resources to have all my amalgams removed, so I incorporated a heavy metal detox protocol which would slowly begin to pull heavy metals out of my body.
 While I was doing this cleanse, my gums were very sore and I had daily headaches.
 This is quite typical.
 I was initially shocked, but that’s just another explanation as to the level of chemical toxicity I had going on inside my body…. hence, rosacea.
-Medical Medium also has a wonderful recipe here for a heavy metal smoothie!